aroberge/friendly-traceback-docs/docs/source/themes.rst

 Conclusion
 -----------

-While suggestions for improving Friendly-traceback are generally always welcome, suggested changes to the current default theme will likely be ignored since the end result appear to be completely dependent on the environment.
+While suggestions for improving Friendly are generally always welcome, suggested changes to the current default theme will likely be ignored since the end result appear to be completely dependent on the environment.